ccrismancox/IO_TugOfWar/readme.md

 		- `fitSensitivity.py` Fit the main model, but designed for parallel use
 		- `genGiven.py` Helper function for the estimation functions
 		- `usaParam.py` Generate utilities from parameter and data
+		- `usaParam_t4t.py` Generate utilities from parameter and data for the tit-for-tat model
 	- R4.4.1
-		- Results: A folder of results that are saved and used along the way
+		- Results: A folder of results that are saved and used along the way, but are not directly included in the paper or appendix.
 		- `appendixB.R` The numerical examples in Appendix B. Produces Figures B.1--4
 		- `appendixB_equilibiraSearch.R` Searches for different solutions to the numerical example.
 We do not recommend actually running this.
 		- `appendixC_alternatives.r` Consider alternatives to the main measurement model.
 Produces Tables C.3--4